kumahq/kuma-demo/kubernetes/README.md

 ### 31. Kong Gateway Integration

 The `Dataplane` can now operate in Gateway mode.
 This way you can integrate Kuma with existing API Gateways like [Kong](https://github.com/Kong/kong).
-When you use a Dataplane with a service, both inbound traffic to a service and outbound traffic from the service flows through the Dataplane.
-This API Gateway should be deployed as any other service within the mesh.
 Use the `kuma-demo-kong.yaml` file to deploy [Kong for Kubernetes](https://github.com/Kong/kubernetes-ingress-controller):

 ```
 $ kubectl apply -f kuma-demo-kong.yaml